What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Key Takeaways

-- Toilet blockages can be resolved by using simple tools such as a plunger, baking soda
+- Toilet blockages can be resolved using simple tools and techniques like plungers, baking soda

-Before we start it’s important to have these tools handy:
+Before we get started, it’s essential to be prepared with these tools at hand:

 - Rubber Gloves